rebelinux/Diagrammer.Core/README.md

 ## :wrench: System Requirements

-PowerShell 5.1, and the following PowerShell modules are required for generating a Diagrammer.Microsoft.AD diagram.
+PowerShell 5.1, and the following PowerShell modules are required for generating a Diagrammer.Core diagram.

 - [PSGraph Module](https://github.com/KevinMarquette/PSGraph)